Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 \subsection{Training Scheme}

 As we described in the main text, \cref{sec:NN_LBNN}, the training of \LBNN{} consists of two consecutive stages: (1) a \emph{pretraining stage}, where \NN{} is learned independently to predict equilibria from macroscopic observables, and (2) a \emph{joint training stage}, where \NN{} is integrated into the kinetic solver $(\phiS\phiC)$---forming what we called \LBNN{}---and optimized through multi-step trajectory prediction.
-This hierarchical procedure ensures both local physical consistency (through pretraining) and global dynamical accuracy (through joint training).
+This hierarchical procedure is intended to give a locally plausible closure before it is exposed to autoregressive rollout errors during joint training.